jasenmichael/collab-3/README.md

 3. [x] Slack your partner.
 You should both create an array of numbers in a Javascript file, if there isn't one.
 Write a function that multiplies them together.
     - [x] Jasen created an array of numbers and a function to add them.
-    - [X] Owen created an array of numbers
+    - [x] Owen created an array of numbers

-4. [X] You should edit five CSS properties.
+4. [x] You should edit five CSS properties.
-    - [X] Owen edited 5 css properties in style.css
+    - [x] Owen edited 5 css properties in style.css

-5. [ ] task here.....
+5. [x] You should remove a file other than index.html.
-    - [ ] who did what...
+    - [x] Jasen deleted about.html